Girl is Born

 “You’ll have to get someone to care for that baby, Mr Lane.
 Your wife won’t be able to feed the poor waif in her condition.
 I have to go as I’ve got my own bairns to see to.”

 “But who can I ask?”, cried Walter, suddenly terrified of being left alone with a dying wife and a helpless infant.

 “I’ll send Mary.”
 The midwife’s attitude softened towards the troubled man.
 “She’ll get some milk and a feeding bottle.
 You just give her the money.
 It’s called Glaxo – the milk for the baby.
 It’s better than straight cow’s milk as it doesn’t upset their little tummies so much.”

 The midwife faced the groaning, writhing form on the bed.
-“Good luck, Mr Hall.
+“Good luck, Mr Lane.
 I hope the doctor can help.
 There’s nothing more I can do.
 I’ve tried all I can to stop the bleeding.
 Maybe he can give her some medicine to stop the cramps.”

 It seemed an eternity before Dr Dunlop’s horse and cart arrived.
 The doctor tied his horse to the front fence and walked straight in the open door.
 He motioned Walter out of the bedroom and closed the door behind him.
 Ten minute’s later he came out into the hall where Walter stood anxiously.

 “It will be touch and go,” he said.
 “The afterbirth has not come completely away.
 I’ve given her some medicine which should help.”

 He spent the next hour with Ruby but finally had to leave and attend to other patients.
 Moments later, a plainly dressed young woman arrived at the front gate with a battered suitcase.